Presented by Rohan Woods School

 Deer Creek Park is also known as “Rocket Park” for its unique play structure.
 The colorful playground is shaped like a giant rocket, complete with slides of various heights.
 You’ll also find a variety of swings and a rock wall.
 The play surface is pea gravel, and kids can scoop, dig, and play in it!

-This park also offers lighted soccer and baseball fields, and an unlit softball field.
+This park also offers lighted soccer and baseball fields, an unlit softball field, a sand volleyball court, and a walking trail.

 Stacy Park